microsoft/healthcare-apis-samples/README.md

 # Healthcare APIs Samples

-This repo hosts samples for Healthcare APIs, including FHIR, DICOM, IoT Connector and data related services.
+This repo contains samples for Healthcare APIs, including FHIR, DICOM, IoT Connector and data related services.
 The workspace is a top level logical container that is created first within a resource group.

 ![image.png](/docs/images/workspace.png)